CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 We will test by simulating ourselves as someone who has priority and schedule a class multiple times to take numerous seats.
 We will then see if the priority of the class is correctly updated for a separate user.

+Success: It updates correctly.

-If it doesn’t update for the new user then the test fails.
-If it updates correctly then the test passes.
+Fail: It doesn’t update for the new user.

 ## Show Details for Each Class
 ### Functionality